block-core/blockcore-dns/README.md

 Public identity did:is:03842ed7d440c0ab437f48db8bffbffdfca307253a3c38a444f4fb91297db1e45d
 ```

-The secret and DID will be used later in agent and dns `appsettings.config` files
+The secret and DID will be used later in the agent and dns `appsettings.config` files

 ### How to run an agent